AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 # Serverless GenAI Apps with Semantic Kernel, Azure Cosmos DB & .NET Aspire

 In this hands-on lab, we will build serverless, AI RAG applications using .NET Aspire, Semantic Kernel and Azure Cosmos DB with DiskANN, vector search, and full-text search capabilities!
-You will learn how to implement Semantic Kernel Azure OpenAI Plug-ins, NoSQL connectors, and semantic caching!
+You will learn how to implement Semantic Kernel Azure OpenAI extensions, NoSQL connectors, and semantic caching!
 Gain practical insights into how to design, build, deploy and scale RAG pattern applications in Azure!
 The skills in this lab will give you a solid foundation to create your own generative AI applications.
 Its recommended to have C# or other programming language experience before completing this lab.

 ## What are we doing?